rjpcasalino/blog_bt/pages/posts/2019-01-28-New_Dark_Age_Highlights.md

 I try to read as much I can.
 I have a Kindle that contains some of "my" books.
 Everything you highlight or take note of on the Kindle is sent to an Amazon server (probably in Virginia).
 I assume they then have some software query over it all in order to build a better consumer profile.

-I thought it'd be fun to share each and every highlight and/or note I make in these digital books.

-The snippets should be read top down.
-The very first highlight is the first one I made in the book.
-I will denote if it's a note if it is.

-*New Dark Age highlights and notes*
+*New Dark Age highlights*

 - `immiserates`